ethersphere/proximity-order-trie/blockchain/README.md

    - `bitVectorProof`: Proof for the node's bit vector
    - `entryProof`: Proof for the actual entry

+### Using the `POTProofVerifier` Library

+The `POTProofVerifier.sol` library provides functions to verify proofs related to the Proximity Order Trie.
+The primary function for verification is `assertForkPathProof`.

+#### `assertForkPathProof` Function

+The `assertForkPathProof(ForkPathProof calldata proof)` function is the main entry point for verifying an entire path from a known root reference to a specific target key in the POT.

+**Revert Conditions:**
+The function will revert with specific error messages if any part of the proof is invalid, such as:
+*   "Entry key does not match target key"
+*   "Fork is not set in the parent's bitvector"
+*   "Invalid bit vector proof" (either in `assertForkRefProof` or `assertEntryProof`)
+*   "Invalid fork reference proof"
+*   "Invalid entry proof"

+If the function completes without reverting, it means the provided `ForkPathProof` is valid, and the `targetKey` is confirmed to exist in the POT represented by the initial `rootReference`.

 ## Development

 Try running some of the following tasks: